nponsard/ariel-os/book/src/getting_started.md

     laze build install-toolchain
     ```

-    This invokes rustup to add all easy-to-install targets and components;
+    This invokes rustup to add all easy-to-install targets and components,
-    the ESP toolchain needs additional manual installation steps.
+    and invokes espup if it is installed.

 ## Running the `hello-world` example